putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 His equipment was gone.
 He had no maps.
 He had no bearings.
 He had to stay on the move.
 Stay ahead of them and get to the Endor Base and its safety.
 The base could be ahead, behind.
 But for now it was his only hope.
 The Death Star, which had been so omnipresent in the sky just hours ago was reluctant to show itself.
 As he walked, he repeatedly glanced upward through gaps in the canopy trying to catch a glimpse -- anything.

 He was so distracted that he stumbled over a root on the forest floor and went face-down in a crashing pile.
 He lay there to absorb the pain.
-As he stoob back up, he heard it before he saw it.
+As he stood back up, he heard it before he saw it.
 It sounded startled.
 Scared, almost.

 The creature was in front of him as if it had actually appeared there.
 The trooper had could have tripped over it instead.
 Both jumped back.
 The creature growled.
 The trooper studied it.
 He stared into its eyes, and it stared back.
 He discovered no kinship, no understanding, no mercy.
-He saw only the overwhelming indifference.
+He saw only overwhelming indifference.
 A blank stare that speaks only of a half-bored interest in food.

 The trooper lunged.